RubixML/CIFAR-10/README.md

 ```

 ### Load Model from Storage
-Since we saved our model after training in the last section, we can load it whenever we need to use it in another process such as to make predictions or, in this case, to test how well our training session went by generating a cross validation report.
-The static `load()` method on the Persistent Model class takes a pre-configured [Persister](https://docs.rubixml.com/en/latest/persisters/api.html) object pointing to the location of the model in storage as its only argument and returns the estimator object in the last known saved state.
+Since we saved our model after training in the last section, we can load it whenever we need to use it in another process.
+The static `load()` method on the Persistent Model class takes a pre-configured [Persister](https://docs.rubixml.com/en/latest/persisters/api.html) object pointing to the location of the model in storage as its only argument and returns the wrapped estimator in the last known saved state.

 ```php
 use Rubix\ML\PersistentModel;